rupeshtiwari/future-blogs/_posts/2021-11-19-getting-started-with-monorepo-with-nx-nrwl.md

 ![](https://i.imgur.com/GLOkklz.png){: .full}

-In my workspace I do not want Jest and I do not want e2e tests.
-So I am deciding to again create my workspace with empty preset.
+In my workspace, I do not want Jest and I do not want e2e tests.
+So I am creating my workspace with empty preset next.

-## Creating new NX Monorepo workspace
+## Creating Nx Monorepo with Custom Settings

 1. Run `npx create-nx-workspace@latest`